-38. I. is a gay cisman from Colombia.
+41. I. is a gay cisman from Colombia.
 He speaks Spanish and lives in a west Chicago suburb with his partner.
 (23-0161824)

-I. was bullied as a child for being girly and learned to hide himself out of fear of discrimination.
-I. was attacked and sexually abused by two men while in the city center of his hometown.
-The men called I. gay slurs during the abuse and I. contracted HIV from the incident.
-Another group of men beat I. while calling him gay slurs and threatening to kill his family if he went to the police.
-I. fears being out as a gay man in Colombia and fears that sharing his HIV status and abuse with anyone would put him at risk for further persecution and rejection.
-I. believes the Colombian police are corrupt and homophobic and would not protect him from future harm.
-I. fled to the U.S. after meeting his partner online who told I. about the possibility of living freely as a gay person in the U.S. I. has already filed his asylum application pro se and will be EAD eligible on 08/11/2023.
-His master hearing is scheduled for May 25, 2023, but is likely to be rescheduled.
+As a child, I.'s peers frequently called him anti-LGBTQ slurs because they perceived him as feminine.
+In 2018, men attacked and sexually abused I. while calling him slurs.
+I. contracted HIV from the assault.
+Later that year, another group of men beat I. while calling him anti-LGBTQ slurs and threatening to kill his family if he went to the police.
+I. fears living openly as a gay man in Colombia and fears that sharing his HIV status and abuse with anyone would put him at risk for further harm.
+I. believes the Colombian police are corrupt and anti-LGBTQ and would not protect him from future harm.
+I. fled to the United State after meeting his partner online who told I. about the possibility of living freely as a gay person in the United States.
+I. filed his asylum application pro se on March 13, 2023.
+All affidavits and supporting documents for I.'s case will be due 15 days prior to his individual merits hearing.
+If client and pro bono counsel agree, counsel can file a motion to set the case for merits.

-39. B. is a bisexual man from Nigeria.
+42. B. is a bisexual man from Nigeria.
 He speaks Yoruba and English and lives in Indianapolis, Indiana.
 B.'s asylum application has been pending before the immigration court since November 2020, but he currently does not have a hearing scheduled.
 (20-0143635)